 Fall Colors · River/Creek · Wildflowers · Wildlife

-Closed December 15-April 15th for elk calving.
+Closed December 15-April 15th for elk winter range.
 In the early summer, the river floods and the crossing may be tricky.
 Hope you have good balance to cross on the downed tree!

 You'll probably see a bear on this trail.
 There are quite a few at the top of the pipeline section.
 This is a busy hunting area in the fall.
 Be sure to wear blaze orange during season.